On this page, you'll find transport information for getting from Porto to Coimbra by bus, train, car and guided tour.

 How to Include Coimbra on Your Trip to Portugal

-For those city-hopping around the country, Coimbra makes a perfect break between these cities.
-It warrants a whole day - so either arrive early from Lisbon or Porto, spend the day there and head on to the other city last thing at night.
-Alternatively, stay the night in Coimbra.
+For those who are city-hopping around the country, Coimbra makes a perfect break between these cities.
+It warrants a whole day - so either arrive early from Lisbon or Porto, spend the day there and head on to the other city last thing at night or stay the night in Coimbra.